BryanVanWinnendael/Drone_project/README.md

 python model/mesh_to_point_cloud.py (file)
 ```
 The file parameter is the path to the mesh you want to transform.
 This will transform a mesh into a point cloud using the sample Poisson Disk algorithm and results in 16.384 points.

+## Known bugs

+There is a bug with open3D.
+If you load in a large point cloud, it is possible that when viewing certain smaller segments, the 3D viewer window will not show the segment.
+The reason for this is unknown, because you can still view the segments when you view them seperatly using open3D, for example with the model/view_data.py script.

+This is probably an issue with open3D itself and not our code, because with smaller point clouds it works fine.